OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 - Any of the secondary users have a `saml_id`
 - There are multiple different `member_number`s between the selected users (empty does not count)
 - There are conflicts regarding polls, i.e. two or more of the selected users...
-    - are option content_objects (not counting poll_candidate_list membership) on the same poll
-    - are candidates on the same poll_candidate_list
-    - have voted on the same poll (delegated or not)
     - Any affected meeting_users have groups that are currently entitled to work on any poll
 - Any affected meeting_users _who share a meeting_:
+    - are meeting_users of the poll_config_option on the same poll
+    - have voted on the same poll (delegated or not)
     - have running speakers
     - are in a meeting without `list_of_speakers_allow_multiple_speakers` and have waiting speakers on the same list who cannot be merged together into at most one point_of_order and one normal speech.
 Speeches may not be merged if there are multiple different values (empty does count) within any of the fields:
         - `speech_state`